11 Types of Hummingbirds in Colorado

 Selasphorus Rufus

-During the migratory period, they travel more than 50 yards from Anchorage to Mexico and back!
+During the migratory season, they cover more than 3,000 miles, from Alaska to Mexico and back.

-These little creatures use their extending tongues to snag the delicious nectar from tubular plants.
+These tiny creatures use their long tongues to sip nectar from tubular flowers.

 2. Blue Throated Mountain Gem Hummingbird